 1. What Is Warby Parker?

 Warby Parker is a designer eyewear company that sells prescription eyeglasses, sunglasses and contacts.
 The retailer offers a large selection of frames for both men and women online.
-It also has dozens of stores throughout the United States and a few in Canada.
+It also has more than 200 stores in the United States and a few in Canada.
 At some stores, you can also get an eye exam and update your prescription.

 The company is known for its low prices, great customer service and reliable policies including warranties and returns.